kaizvn/testme/README.md

 ## On-going:
   - Create add item page for testing purpose.
+  - Handle disconnect event.
-  - crawling data....
+  - crawling data.

 ## Know-issues:
-  - Move item on top to bottom => other listeners will see items from <start> to <end> do falling effects. workaround : disable effect when drag n drop.
+  - Move `item` at low position to high: others will see group items from `start` to `end` do falling effects, instead of only `movedItem`.
+Workaround : disable effect when `drag n drop`.

 ## How to run: